edalorzo/fundamental-programming/README.rst

   Safety-critical applications tend to favor correctness to robustness.
 It is better to return no result than to return a wrong result.
 The radiation machine is a good example of this principle.

   Consumer applications tend to favor robustness to correctness.
 Any result whatsoever is usually better than the software shutting down.
 The word processor I'm using occasionally displays a fraction of a line of text at the bottom of the screen.
 If it detects that condition, do I want the word processor to shut down?
-No. I know that the next time I hit Page Up or Page Down, the screen will refresh and the display will be back to normal.
+No. I know that the next time I hit Page Up or Page Down, the screen will refresh, and the display will be back to normal.

 Balancing these two principles is vital while designing applications and coding software components.

 Design By Contract
 ------------------

-Functions or methods are the fundamental building blocks of any software application and we should strive to `design them by contract <http://wiki.c2.com/?DesignByContract>`_.
+Functions or methods are the fundamental building blocks of any software application, and we should strive to `design them by contract <http://wiki.c2.com/?DesignByContract>`_.
 This implies that a method must guarantee all its preconditions.
-During the execution of the code must ensure its invariants are held and finally, when finished, it must guarantee a number of postconditions.
+During the execution of the code must ensure its invariants are held, and finally, when finished, it must guarantee a number of postconditions.
 Failure to do any of these should be signaled immediately by throwing an exception.

 * **Precondition**:  a condition that must be true of the parameters of a method and/or data members, if the method is to behave correctly, prior to running the code in the method.
 * **Postcondition**: a condition that is true after running the code in a method.
 * **Class Invariant**: a condition that is true before and after running the code in a method (except constructors and destructors).

-Therefore a method contract states what input the method receives, and establishes a set of constraints or preconditions that such input must satisfy.
-The method contract also states what the method does, in other words what task is logically performed by the method and what results can be expected, what side effects should have happened, etc. There is also a number of postconditions that a method contract must guarantee upon successful completion of the method, in other words, guaranteed expectations about the final state of the world after the method is done running and what it should return as a result.
+Therefore a method contract states what input the method receives and establishes a set of constraints or preconditions that such input must satisfy.
+The method contract also states what the method does.
+In other words what task is logically performed by the method and what results can be expected, what side effects should have happened, etc. There is also a number of postconditions that a method contract must guarantee upon successful completion of the method.
+In other words, guaranteed expectations about the final state of the world after the method is done running and what it should return as a result.

 Any deviation of the contract must throw an exception or signal the problem somehow: make it obvious that either the preconditions were not satisfied, or the postconditions could not be met for any reason.